def1ant1/RusticUI/docs/data/material/migration/upgrade-to-grid-v2/upgrade-to-grid-v2.md

 ### Column direction

-Using `direction="column"` or `direction="column-reverse"` is not supported on [GridLegacy](/material-ui/react-grid-legacy/#direction-column-column-reverse) nor on [the updated Grid](/material-ui/react-grid/#column-direction).
+Using `direction="column"` or `direction="column-reverse"` was never supported by the legacy grid nor by the updated Grid.
-If your layout used GridLegacy with these values, it might break when you switch to the updated Grid.
+If your layout relied on those values prior to migration, it might break when you switch to the updated Grid.
 If you need a vertical layout, follow the instructions in the [Grid documentation](/material-ui/react-grid/#column-direction).

 ### Container width